Greece › Athens › Archaeological Sites › Acropolis Tours

 Acropolis Tour Logistics: Tickets, Entry, and Timing

-- Standard Admission Fee (2026): The cost is €30 year-round.
-The previous winter discount for general admission was discontinued in 2025.
+- 2026 Admission Pricing: The standard fee is €30 year-round.
+The old policy of half-price winter tickets was abolished in 2025.

 Slippery Marble: These stairs are polished smooth and dangerously slick even when bone-dry.
 Wear shoes with excellent rubber grip; avoid flip-flops.